CLPena/news-for-you/README.md

 ### Documentation Presentation
 - Further customize visual presentation, especially for code blocks.
 - Create consistent styling patterns.
+Something is overriding the standard markdown styles.
+Due to time constraints, I added custom styles for now, but I would like to identify and correct the root cause.
 - Fix deployment bug that required manual line breaks vs using markdown line breaks.

 ## Notes on Clerk's Documentation